selalib/selalib/REPOSITORY_README.txt

 merged and then deleted when the work is done, much like the local workflow that one uses with Git.

+The independent branch gysela-public, is meant to exist so that the CEA can upload the public version of Gysela directly into its own branch.
+The mergings of branches are supposed to flow always in the direction of:

+                       devel ---> main ---> master

+and

+                       gysela-public ---> master

+Therefore, at any given moment, master should have the most comprehensive collection of trusted files for the whole project.
+Anything below that represents a sub-project and a given stage of development.

-Thus, the available branches are: master prototype-main prototype-devel selalib-main selalib-devel
+Thus, the available branches are: master gysela-public prototype-main prototype-devel selalib-main selalib-devel

 Downloading the repository implies downloading all the project and all the branches.
 Specifics as to how to deal with the branching model in Git are